nixworks/public/news/2007/08/9/index.md

 _Context: Abu Sayyaf, Jolo, Moro National Liberation Front, Philippines_

 ### [  A standoff occurs at Dili Airport as to whether jailed former Government Minister Rogerio Lobato can leave East Timor for medical treatment in Malaysia. [http://www.abc.net.au/news/stories/2007/08/09/2000939.htm (ABC News Australia)] Mobs burn hundreds of houses in pro-Fretilin areas between Viqueque and Baucau in protest at the appointment of Xanana Gusmao as the Prime Minister of East Timor with 60 people arrested in Baucau](/news/2007/08/9/a-standoff-occurs-at-dili-airport-as-to-whether-jailed-former-government-minister-rogerio-lobato-can-leave-east-timor-for-medical-treatmen.md)
-_Context: Baucau, Dili, East Timor, Fretilin, Malaysia, Prime Minister of East Timor, Rogerio Lobato, Viqueque, Xanana Gusmão_
+_Context: Baucau, Dili, East Timor, Fretilin, Malaysia, Prime Minister of East Timor, Rogerio Lobato, Viqueque, Xanana Gusmao_

 ### [ The National Assembly of Mauritania adopts legislation criminalising slavery. ](/news/2007/08/9/the-national-assembly-of-mauritania-adopts-legislation-criminalising-slavery.md)
 _Context: National Assembly of Mauritania, slavery_